Acting Communities in Norfolk

 As they are community theatres they often are looking for people to help out with directing, costumes, lighting, sound and stage management too, so they are a great way of getting experience in areas that you might not have worked in before.

 A beautiful gem of a theatre, with historical links to Anna Sewell.
 It is on the North side of Norwich, somewhat tucked away in the grounds of what is now the Sewell Academy.
 The theatre holds just one hundred people, so has a very intimate feel.

 The theatre bounced back incredibly well following the pandemic and is now back to its regular programming of seven shows a year, running from October through to July.
 Audition notes for the season can be found on the Sewell Barn website.

 Right in the heart of Norwich City Centre, the Maddermarket is a traditional theatre space, with an auditorium, gallery and stage and is home to the Norwich Players.
 It can hold 310 people in total but is still small enough that you could be sitting at the back and you still have a good view of the production.

-The theatre company hold residence at The Assembly House in Norwich and perform all of their productions “in the round” within the beautiful setting of the Noverre ballroom.
+The Great Hall theatre company used to hold residence at The Assembly House in Norwich and performed all of their productions “in the round” within the beautiful setting of the Noverre ballroom.
 Their tagline was “Theatre you can almost touch” because the audience was so intimately placed around the stage.